darkinglight/asset-analysis/README.md

 3. asset view
     view by web page, show asset's value and reliability list, click to view the detial. list is order by 利润率.
+4. algrithm
+    define some valuable parameter, different algrithm can save different value to get its best asset

 model:
 1. data